 Monoclonal antibodies are laboratory-produced molecules that act as substitute antibodies that can restore, enhance or mimic your immune system's ability to attack the COVID-19 virus.
 Research suggests that these monoclonal antibodies block the virus that causes COVID-19 from attaching to human cells, making it more difficult for the virus to reproduce and cause harm.
 Monoclonal antibodies may also neutralize or destroy the virus.
-Specifically, the FDA has given emergency use authorization for bamlanivimab in combination with etesevimab and the combination of casirivimab in combination with imdevimab to treat nonhospitalized patients with mild to moderate COVID-19 disease.

 What do you mean by “they must be administered promptly”?